-From the minute customers tap “buy now,” to when that brown corrugated box appears at their doorstep, things seem simple.
-There’s a lot to the shipping process they never see, and that’s on purpose.
-Good merchants hide all the complexity.
+In reality, there’s a lot more to the shipping process that the end shopper never sees, and that’s on purpose.
+Good brands hide all the complexity.
 It’s what makes a great ordering experience.
-But what is behind the best merchants’ shipping process workflow?
+But what’s behind the best brands’ shipping process workflow?
 And how can you improve yours?

-No two shipping processes are exactly alike, but many are similar.
-Here at GoBolt, we help thousands of merchants fulfill their orders and delight their customers via warehousing and fulfillment services.
-Over the years, we’ve gathered a lot of data on shipping process steps and have created a shipping process flowchart to help you improve your customer experience.
+At GoBolt, we help brands fulfill their orders and delight shoppers via warehousing and fulfillment and last mile delivery services.
+Over the years, we’ve gathered a lot of data on shipping process steps and have created a shipping process flowchart to help explain the shipping workflow.
+Continue reading to learn more.

-The shipping process workflow will of course change based on the particulars of your business.
-There may be more shipping process steps if, say, there are multiple items in one box, if items are stored in multiple locations, or if many SKUs are stored on one palette—slightly complicating the picking and packing.
+The shipping process workflow will change based on the particulars of your products.
+There may be more shipping process steps if, say, there are multiple items in one box, if items are stored in multiple locations, or if many SKUs are stored on one palette—slightly complicating the picking and packing process.

-The infographic below shows how an order is fulfilled using a standard shipping process workflow.
+The infographic below shows the steps of a standard shipping process workflow.

 Below are some of the factors that may add shipping process steps: